liane4323/sep11-freedom-project/tool/learning-log.md

 ### 2/24/25: Learning Log 8

-Previously, I was using my Demo Site to test out the new coding that I learnt.
-I will now be working on my Freedom Project webpage.
-The first thing that I did was create a <a href = "https://github.com/liane4323/sep11-freedom-project/blob/main/prep/plan.md "> plan </a> with deadlines.

-By making this plan I am ensuring that I will fully make use of my time and be organized with my Project that is coming up.

-For the project, the first thing that I need to do is create the HTML structure for the quiz start page.
-This includes the questions that need to be asked.

-Main 3 types of personality types: psychoticism, neuroticism, extraversion

-_psychoticism_: one that take risks, has anti-social behaviors, signs of impulsiveness.
-_neuroticism_: associated with negative emotions: anxiety, worry, fear.
-_extraversion_: energetic, social, and friendly person.

-Quiz Questions:
-  * Do you consider yourself selfish?
-  *

 Previously, I was using my Demo Site to test out the new coding that I learned.
 I will now be working on my Freedom Project webpage.
 The first thing that I did was create a <a href = "https://github.com/liane4323/sep11-freedom-project/blob/main/prep/plan.md "> plan </a> with deadlines.

 By making this plan, I am ensuring that I will fully make use of my time and stay organized with my project.